dlarue/esphome-basen/README.md

 - min_cell_index: Index of minimum voltage cell
 - max_cell_index: Index of maximum voltage cell
 - delta_cell_voltage: Difference between max and min cell voltage (V)
+- cell_balancing_bitmask: Bitmask of cells that are balancing

 ### error_bitmask
 The `error_bitmask` is derived from the status bitmask for easier interpretation of error states.
 Each bit represents a specific alarm or error condition: